PJs

 Optimizing SIMD

 There is currently some ongoing effort to implement the proposed JavaScript SIMD API in Firefox.
 The basic idea of the API is to introduce explicit vector value types called float32x4 and int32x4.
 These types fit into the typed objects hierarchy, so you can create arrays of them, embed them in structs, and so forth.
-The semantics of these vectors types is designed to make it possible for JIT engines to detect and optimize their use.

 read more →